 Even if you are building a new house, you may be able to finance it with a traditional home mortgage loan.
 Some larger construction companies take a full-service approach to home building.
 As part of their arrangement with you, they will purchase the land and cover the cost of construction.
 They will then sell the newly built property to you as a standard real estate purchase.
 This practice minimizes their risk.
 If a potential homeowner runs into financial difficulty or cancels the project, the building company owns the home and can sell it to another buyer.

-A land loan is typically a smaller loan than a home mortgage.
+Loans for land are typically a smaller loan than a home mortgage.
 For the lender, land loans are a higher risk than home mortgages.
 It is much easier for a client to walk away from a vacant lot than their own house.
-Because of this risk, this type of loan often has a higher interest rate and a shorter term than other home loans.
+Because of this risk, these types of loans for land only often has a higher interest rate and a shorter term than other home loans.